modoboa/modoboa/doc/upgrade.rst

 RQ has been added.
 This should replace the use of cron jobs in the future.
 For now, only ``manage_dkim_keys`` has been migrated.
-This will make the dkim key generation asynchronious but the task will be started as soon as the generation is required.
+This will make the dkim key generation asynchronous but the task will be started as soon as the generation is required.

 Follow these instructions to perform the update in case you used supervisord for the